ice188/Easy-CoT/README.md

 # Easy-CoT: Extensible Dataset for Diverse CoT Reasoning On Small Datasets

 ## Grading
-See paper result in the last output cells of result.ipynb.
+See paper result in the last output cells of result.ipynb (I ran out of compute on colab and had to switch to kaggle to run these).

 ## Directories
 ### code/